alvaroaguadod/Japanese-Flash-Card-Game/README.md

 # Japanese Flash Card Game
- Project to practice Backend with Flask and Frontend with Javascript, HTML and CSS.
-I would like to add voice so that in addition to learning how to write that word, you can hear the pronunciation of each word by a japanese native speaker. がんばって!
+Project to practice Backend with Django and Frontend with HTML, CSS and JS.
+I would like to add voice so that in addition to learning how to proper construct sentences, user can hear the pronunciation of each sentence by a japanese native speaker. がんばって!

+This is the final project of the Python Backend Bootcamp taught by códigofacilito.

  🤚 👷🚧 Currently Under Construction